 Training takes place in-house.
-Many companies give their new entrants a short induction course that covers knowledge of the products, goods or services, as well as selling techniques and the methods used for sales administration.
+Many companies give their new entrants an induction course that covers knowledge of the products, goods or services, as well as selling techniques and the methods used for sales administration.
 The skills training element may be organised by the employer or by an outside specialist.
 Further development usually takes place in the form of shadowing an experienced representative and gradually taking over some calls under supervision.

 Opportunities in technical sales are typically to be found in large petrochemical and engineering companies.
 Sales professionals in these roles often require relevant engineering or science based degrees for detailed technical understanding of products and their customers' requirements, as well as general selling ability.
 Their job is to find the best solutions to their customers' technical problems and to build long-term relationships.
 There are often international travel opportunities.

 Training for media sales executives also takes place in-house.
 You will normally attend a thorough induction course, designed to teach you, from scratch: how to sell; how to deal with potential objections; and how to close sales.
 It is likely that some role-play exercises will be involved.
-After the induction course you spend a period making sales calls but without any pressure to meet targets.
-You would be expected to get up to speed quickly and to begin to bring in the number of sales required by your individual target.
+After the induction course you spend a period of time making sales calls but without any pressure to meet targets.
+You would then be expected to get up to speed quickly and to begin to bring in the number of sales required by your individual target.

 Graduates in pharmaceutical or life sciences will find sales opportunities at drug and healthcare companies.
 Pharmaceutical or medical sales professionals advise GPs, hospital specialists and other healthcare professionals about the range of drugs available and their technical issues.
 Their role is more akin to marketing than sales, but it is likely that pharmaceutical sales roles may develop into key account management and team selling.
 Pharmaceutical sales professionals are required to pass exams in pharmacology and manufacture medicines set by the Association of the British Pharmaceutical Industry (ABPI).